Christopher Steele: Relationship to Crossfire Hurricane investigation

-In early February 2018, the Nunes memo, written by aides of Republican U.S. Representative Devin Nunes (who was at the time the Chair of the House Intelligence Committee), said the information on George Papadopoulos "triggered the opening of" the original FBI investigation in late July 2016 into links between the Trump campaign and Russia.
-In late February 2018, a rebuttal memo by Democrats in the House Intelligence Committee stated that "Christopher Steele's reporting ... played no role in launching the counterintelligence investigation ...
-In fact, Steele's reporting did not reach the counterintelligence team investigating Russia at FBI headquarters until mid-September 2016, more than seven weeks after the FBI opened its investigation, because the probe's existence was so closely held within the FBI."
+In early February 2018, the Nunes memo, written by staff of Republican U.S. Representative Devin Nunes (who was at the time Chair of the House Intelligence Committee), acknowledged that information on George Papadopoulos "triggered the opening of" the FBI's counterintelligence investigation in late July 2016.
+However, the memo argued that the Steele dossier "formed an essential part" of the FISA warrant application for Carter Page and that the FBI had not adequately disclosed Steele's political motivations to the FISA court.

+In late February 2018, a rebuttal memo by Democrats on the committee, led by ranking member Adam Schiff, agreed that Steele's reporting "played no role in launching the counterintelligence investigation," noting it "did not reach the counterintelligence team investigating Russia at FBI headquarters until mid-September 2016, more than seven weeks after the FBI opened its investigation."
+However, the Democratic memo disputed the Nunes memo's characterization of the FISA process, arguing that the FBI had disclosed Steele's potential political bias to the court and that "DOJ cited multiple sources to support the case for surveilling Page" beyond the dossier.